scrapy-plugins/scrapy-zyte-api/README.rst

 ``zyte_common_items.Product`` items you should use higher values for ``ZyteApiProvider`` if you want these items to come from these page objects, and lower values if you want them to come from Zyte API.

+Currently, when ``ItemProvider`` is used together with ``ZyteApiProvider``, it may make more requests than is optimal: the normal Scrapy response will be always requested even when using a ``DummyResponse`` annotation, and in some dependency combinations two Zyte API requests will be made for the same page.
+We are planning to solve these problems in the future releases of ``scrapy-poet`` and ``scrapy-zyte-api``.

 .. _scrapy-poet provider: https://scrapy-poet.readthedocs.io/en/stable/providers.html